sametatdag/AuthorshipDetection/ViterbiPOSTagger/README.md

 # ViterbiPOSTagger
 This repository contains CMPE561 Course HW2 project.
 The project aims to implement a HMM Part-of-Speech Tagger with using Viterbi Decoding..
 ## Requirements
 The project is implemented in Python programming language.
 Python2.7 is required to run the code.
-(Wither Python3.x or Python2.6 cannot run the code.)
+(Neither Python3.x nor Python2.6 cannot run the code.)

 No external libraries required.